Optical demultiplexing of fractal-structured beams in turbulent atmospheric environments: Introduction

 \section{Introduction}

-Although fractals are characterized by high visual complexity, their information content is low: they can be easily generated via simple, recursive algorithms.
-B. Mandelbrot elaborated on the fractal self-similar geometry and their mathematical notation in his books \cite{mandelbrot1975objets, mandelbrot1982fractal, mandelbrot1987fractals}.
-Following this framework, M. Berry reported that the diffracted waves from fractal structures exhibit spatiotemporal intensity spiking in their linear propagation dynamics.
+Although fractals are characterized by high visual complexity, their information content is low: they can easily be generated via simple, recursive algorithms.
+Mandelbrot elaborated on the fractal self-similar geometry and their mathematical notation in his books \cite{mandelbrot1987fractals}.
+Following this framework, Berry reported that the diffracted waves from fractal structures exhibit spatiotemporal intensity spiking in their linear propagation dynamics.
 To emphasize their uniqueness, he referred to the diffracted waves from fractals as `diffractals' \cite{berry1979diffractals}.
 Fractal geometries and diffractal scattering have attracted widespread attention in many branches of science with applications in engineering such as digital image processing, especially image compression \cite{jacquin1993fractal, zhao2005fractal} and antenna design \cite{puente1998behavior, sharma2017journey, werner2003overview, werner1999fractal, maraghechi2010enhanced}.
 Such applications exploit a high level of information redundancy, which is organized in strongly-corrugated spatial patterns.

-The implications of sparsity and redundancy in diffractals for communications systems are underexplored and there is strong potential for their application in the area of wireless communications given the drive to increase data rates.
-In the past, communication networks have embraced other advanced modulation and multiplexing schemes \cite{winzer2009modulation, winzer2008advanced}.
-Commonly used multiplexing techniques in optical fiber communication today include space-division multiplexing (SDM) or spatial multiplexing, wavelength-division multiplexing (WDM) using disjoint frequency bins, orthogonal frequency division multiplexing (OFDM) or coherent WDM (CoWDM) using spectrally overlapping yet orthogonal subcarriers, and polarization-division multiplexing (PDM) using both orthogonal polarizations supported by a single-mode fiber for independent bit streams \cite{kaminow2013optical, winzer2009modulation}.
-Among these approaches, spatial multiplexing has recently drawn significant interest, as the technology is still under development \cite{li2011focus, morioka2013recent}, particularly with FSO systems.
+An important aspect of diffractals (the diffracted, fractal) is that arbitrary parts of their far-field or Fourier transform contain sufficient information to recreate the entire sparse, kernel signal.